-3.3.5 Decision-making procedure for the systemic risk buffer
+3.3.4 Decision-making procedure for the systemic risk buffer

-According to Chapter 4, section 1 of the buffer act, FI may decide that a firm shall have a systemic risk buffer.
+According to Chapter 4, section 1 of the capital buffers bill, FI may decide that a firm shall have a systemic risk buffer.
 FI intends, at its Board meeting on 8 December 2014, to make a decision directed at the four major banks stating that, as of 1 January 2015, they shall establish a systemic risk buffer of 3 per cent at consolidated level.